sourcegraph/sourcegraph-public-snapshot/migrations/README.md

 - `sg migration up` runs all migrations to the latest version
 - `sg migration up -db=frontend -target=<version>` runs up migrations (relative to the current database version) on the frontend database until it hits the target version
-- `sg migration down -db=codeintel` runs one _down_ migration (relative to the current database version) on the codeintel database
+- `sg migration undo -db=codeintel` runs one _down_ migration (relative to the current database version) on the codeintel database

 ## Adding a migration